 that they who have ears to hear, may hear, and be saved from the perverse generation, whose iniquity will soon bring in such terrible consequences; namely, the righteous anger of a God of patience, the wrath of the Lamb!
 Let us work, dearly beloved, whilst it is day; the night cometh, when no man can work.
 The love of Christ is the best guide for our daily duties.

-<h3>Appendix</h3>
+<h3>APPENDIX</h3>

 I desire to add a few words on an objection, or rather on an aspect under which one may view a part of the reasoning of my pamphlet, in order to take away from its force.
 The answer to this objection is already to be found in the reasoning itself.
 Nevertheless, I would say a word about it.
-Here is the difficulty: it is admitted that God has set in the church, apostles, prophets, etc.; but it is said that it is in the body of Christ, in the church, one part of which is in heaven already, while another is in conflict, and a third part, finally, is not yet manifested*;* conse-consequently, it is said, one cannot speak of a unity of the church on earth.
+Here is the difficulty: it is admitted that God has set in the church, apostles, prophets, etc.; but it is said that it is in the body of Christ, in the church, one part of which is in heaven already, while another is in conflict, and a third part, finally, is not yet manifested; consequently, it is said, one cannot speak of a unity of the church on earth.

-Here is my answer:&#8212;
+Here is my answer: --